dexDev/dexAPI/README.md

 ## Balance

-Get balances of all tokens given the trader address.
+Get the balances of all tokens of a trader.

 **Request** `GET /v1/balances/:traderAddr`